-Ostensible means which appears to be true but in reality it is not.
+Ostensible means it appears to be true, but in reality, it is not.
 An ostensible owner means a person who appears to be the owner of a particular property but is not.
 He is not a trespasser or person having unlawful possession of the property.

-He behaves like the owner of the property with the consent or conduct of the real owner itself.
-Example: X owns property in Delhi but she lives in the USA.
-She allows Y, her brother who happens to live in Delhi to take care of the property including the payment of taxes, carrying major repairs, etc. Here X is the Real Owner of the property whereas Y is the Ostensible Owner.
+He behaves like the property owner with the consent or conduct of the real owner itself.
+Example: X owns property in Delhi, but she lives in the USA.
+She allows Y, her brother, who happens to live in Delhi, to take care of the property, including the payment of taxes, carrying out major repairs, etc. Here X is the Real Owner of the property, whereas Y is the Ostensible Owner.
 Benamidars or Benami Transactions are also an example of Ostensible Owners.

 The section will apply only in the cases of transfer of immovable property.
 Also, there must exist a real owner with an ostensible owner, otherwise, the principle under this section has no application.